cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/deploying_microbosh.html.md

       - 1.north-america.pool.ntp.org
 ~~~

-* The `properties` option allows you to add or override the settings to be applied to your Micro Bosh (by default it will use the [micro](https://github.com/cloudfoundry/bosh/blob/master/release/micro/openstack.yml) apply spec).
+* The `properties` option allows you to add or override the settings to be applied to your Micro BOSH (by default it will use the [micro](https://github.com/cloudfoundry/bosh/blob/master/release/micro/openstack.yml) apply spec).

 In this example we add/override several properties:

-* `director.max_threads` sets the number of concurrent threads Micro Bosh [director](/docs/running/bosh/components/director.html) will use to perform some actions (ie: the number of parallel `create vm` tasks), so set this option according to your OpenStack environment (if not set, the default is 32 concurrent threads).
+* `director.max_threads` sets the number of concurrent threads Micro BOSH [director](/docs/running/bosh/components/director.html) will use to perform some actions (ie: the number of parallel `create vm` tasks), so set this option according to your OpenStack environment (if not set, the default is 32 concurrent threads).
 * `director.snapshot_schedule` disables the scheduled snapshot of deployed job's persistent disks.
-* `director.self_snapshot_schedule` disables the scheduled snapshot of the Micro Bosh persistent disk.
+* `director.self_snapshot_schedule` disables the scheduled snapshot of the Micro BOSH persistent disk.
-* `hm.resurrector_enabled` enables the [Health Monitor](/docs/running/bosh/components/health-monitor.html) resurrector plugin.
+* `hm.resurrector_enabled` enables the [BOSH Health Monitor](/docs/running/bosh/components/health-monitor.html) resurrector plugin.
 This plugin will lookup for jobs in a down state, and will try to resurrect (bring up) them.
 * `ntp` sets the [Internet Time Servers](http://www.ntp.org/) to be used to synchronize the clocks of new vms.

-### <a id="download_stemcell"></a>Download Micro Bosh stemcell ###
+### <a id="download_stemcell"></a>Download Micro BOSH stemcell ###

 Create a `stemcells` directory to store your stemcell files:

     mkdir -p ~/bosh-workspace/stemcells
     cd ~/bosh-workspace/stemcells

-Download the latest OpenStack Micro Bosh stemcell:
+Download the latest OpenStack Micro BOSH stemcell:

     wget http://bosh-jenkins-artifacts.s3.amazonaws.com/last_successful_micro-bosh-stemcell-openstack.tgz

-### <a id="deploy"></a>Deploy Micro Bosh ###
+### <a id="deploy"></a>Deploy Micro BOSH ###

-Set the Micro Bosh deployment file to use:
+Set the Micro BOSH deployment file to use:

     cd ~/bosh-workspace/deployments
     bosh micro deployment microbosh-openstack